ziapeltagames/six-winters/docs/RULES.md

 ### Skills

-The upper left of the character sheet describes how proficient the character is at a set of six skills:
+The upper left of the character sheet describes how proficient the character is at a set of eight skills:

 | Command | Disguise | Lore | Rapport | Combat | Tactics | Thievery | Survival |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |